6. Continuous probability distributions#

 plt.show()

-Figure 6.16 All nine samples are normally distributed.#
+Figure 6.15 All nine samples are normally distributed.

-There is some ruggedness in the bar sizes that a naïve observer might try to interpret as something meaningful.
-A competent data scientist must train their eye to ignore such impurities.
+There is a certain ruggedness in the bar sizes that a naïve observer would try to interpret as something meaningful.
+Competent data scientists train their eyes to ignore such impurities.
 In this case, they are only due to random effects.
-Nevertheless, we must always be ready to detect cases which are worth attention.
+Nevertheless, we must always be ready to detect deviations from the assumed model that are worth attention.

 Repeat the above experiment for samples of sizes 10, 1 000, and 10 000.